raspdevpy/ccdoc/guide/Text/Components/buttonLabel.md

 # $buttonLabel

-return the clicked button label in Button trigger, return undefined if not found
+Return the clicked button's label in the Button trigger.
+If the button doesn't have a label, return `undefined`.

 ## Usage